tianchengzhe/EllipTrack_docs/docs/GUI_training.rst

 2. Training result.

-   Image overlaid by fitted ellipses.
+   Image overlaid by the fitted ellipses.
-   Trained ellipses of the current cell are colored in red.
+   The trained ellipses of the current cell are colored in red.
 Other trained ellipses are colored in light red.
    Cell IDs are plotted next to the trained ellipses.

 Record Cells